 3. What meaning do the words have in sleep?

 Most utterances during sleep are incomprehensible to others and no more than slurred murmurs, laughter, screams, or short snatches of words and sounds.
 The sleep paralysis that occurs in the REM phase paralyzes the muscles and naturally prevents our body from reacting motorically to the dream event.
 This also affects the muscles that are needed for articulation and speech.
 Conversations during sleep are not always understandable.
 However, some people still manage to articulate whole words and sentences.
 Don't worry!
-Even if we express ourselves clearly in our sleep, what is said is usually meaningless or dream-related, so you don't usually have to be afraid of unknowingly chatting about secrets or private matters.
+Even if we express ourselves clearly in our sleep, what we say is usually meaningless or dream-related, so you don't usually have to be afraid of unknowingly chatting about secrets or private matters.

 4. Is talking while sleeping harmful?